WilliamThyer/williamthyer.github.io/_pages/about.md

 About me
 ======
 My name is William Thyer.
-I'm a data science intern at SparkNeuro.
-I'm also currently doing my PhD in Psychology with a focus in Integrative Neuroscience.
-I'm a member of the Awh/Vogel Lab at the University of Chicago.
+I am a 4th year PhD studying psychology, cognitive neuroscience, and data science.
+I'm a member of the [Awh/Vogel Lab](https://awhvogellab.com) at the University of Chicago.
+I was a data science intern at Spark Neuro and I'm currently seeking another internship for summer 2022.
 You can access my [resume here](http://williamthyer.github.io/files/Thyer_William_Resume.pdf) and [CV here](http://williamthyer.github.io/files/thyer_william_cv.pdf).

 Background
 ======
 I completed a BS in Psychology with a minor in Statistics at Florida State University.
-While there, I studied working memory and cognitive control in the Nee Lab.
-This is where I first gained an interest in cognitive neuroscience and programming.
+While there, I studied working memory and cognitive control in the [Nee Lab](https://neelab.wixsite.com/neelab).
+This is where I first gained an interest in cognitive neuroscience, programming, and data science.

 Current work
 ======
 I started my PhD in the summer of 2018.
-My research is currently focused on "decoding" visual working memory load from EEG signal using machine learning techniques.
-I am also interested in developing more sensitive methods for EEG classification using neural networks.
-I'm currently doing a summer data science internship at SparkNeuro where I use artificial intelligence to diagnose and monitor neurological disorders.
+My academic research involves designing and conducting experiments to better understand human memory and attention.
+I am also interested in developing open-source tools to aid psychological research.
+My internship experience focused on developing machine learning tools and data visualizations to detect and monitor human neurological disorders.

 Contact info
 ======